Lucy Allan (politician): European Union

-Allan is a supporter of Brexit, and has argued that the country must be prepared to walk away with a no-deal if necessary.
-In April 2019, Allan welcomed whom she called the "fantastic" candidates from the Brexit Party ahead of that year's European elections.
-She defended the comment after being criticised by Tory loyalists, saying that party loyalties would be "eclipsed" by the Brexit issue at the ballot box.
+Allan is a supporter of Brexit, and argued that the country needed to be prepared for a no-deal Brexit if necessary.
+In April 2019, Allan welcomed the "fantastic" candidates from the Brexit Party ahead of that year's European elections.
+She defended the comment after being criticised by some Conservative loyalists, saying that party loyalties would be "eclipsed" by the Brexit issue at the ballot box.

-COVID-19 pandemic

-Allan only reluctantly supported the COVID-19 restrictions legislation "given the alternative, many thousands more deaths".
-On 23 September 2020, Allan tweeted that she "[disagreed] that the collective health of the nation is at risk", favouring closely targeted measures because "we know a very small group of vulnerable people are at risk from Covid-19".
-She criticised the government chief scientific and medical advisers, Sir Patrick Vallance and Chris Whitty, for using what Allan called a "sensationalist worst case scenario graph".

-On 30 December 2020, Allan received criticism for making a tweet which claimed that COVID-19 was "A virus that has no symptoms and causes no illness in the majority of people that get it".
-Amrik Jhawar, the Mayor of the Borough of Telford and Wrekin, described her comments as "unfortunate" and "I don't know what she was thinking".

 Social media

-Death threat controversy

 In December 2015 Allan posted on Facebook an email she said she received from a constituent; the email was edited and ended with the words "unless you die".
 Allan later acknowledged that she had added those words to the email (saying she had taken them from a different email), leading to accusations of her faking a death threat.
 Allan temporarily deactivated her Facebook and Twitter accounts following the incident.
 Allan later apologised for creating a "misleading impression", and said the controversy was not about her use of social media, but due to "activists unhappy they didn't get the MP they wanted".

-NHS junior doctors strike

-In April 2016 Allan used Facebook to say: "Hard-working people in Telford don't get why privileged trainee doctors, on course to earn £100,000 plus, will hold NHS to ransom and deprive ordinary people of emergency care.
-I don't get it either."
-Her comments were criticised by junior doctors, with one saying that many of her fellow graduates were still junior doctors who can work "horrific shift patterns" and move hospital every 12 months.

-Retweet of doctored Keir Starmer video

 On 14 May 2020, Allan was criticised after she retweeted a doctored video from a far-right Twitter account which falsely claimed that Labour leader Sir Keir Starmer obstructed the prosecution of grooming gangs while he served as Director of Public Prosecutions.
 Allan was reprimanded for her actions by Conservative whips.

+General Election 2024

+In May 2024, Allan was suspended from the Conservative Party for publicly supporting the Reform UK candidate for Telford, Alan Adams; Allan resigned from the party the same day.
+On 29 May 2024, it was reported that she was considering standing as a Reform UK candidate.

 Personal life

 Allan is married to a stockbroker and has a son.
 They live in Southfields, Wandsworth.
-Allan also has a constituency house in Oakengates, Telford.
+Allan also had a constituency house in Oakengates, Telford.